Tausand-dev/AbacusSoftware/README.md

 # AbacusSoftware
 Abacus Software is a suite of tools built to ensure your experience with Tausand's coincidence counters becomes simplified.

-Written in Python3, pyAbacus relies on the following modules:
+Written in Python3, AbacusSoftware relies on the following modules:

+- pyAbacus
 - pyqtgraph
 - NumPy
 - PyQt5